f5devcentral/f5-agility-labs-nginx/docs/class5/module5/lab1/lab1.rst

         cat /etc/app_protect/conf/NginxApiSecurityPolicy.json

 #.
-The required edits have already been made in our file located in ``/lab-files/openAPI\NginxApiSecurityPolicy.json`` see the highlighted line below.
+The required edits have already been made in our file located in ``cat /home/centos/lab-files/openAPI/NginxApiSecurityPolicy.json`` see the highlighted line below.

     .. code-block:: js
         :emphasize-lines: 11